 Please ensure that your cat is prepared for boarding in our cattery.
 There are a few essentials that we require for their stay and things to look out for post boarding.

-Parasite control: Our cattery is a flea free zone, so we request that all cats are treated against fleas with a veterinary prescribed product on the day of arrival.
+Our cattery is a flea free zone, so we request that all cats are treated against fleas with a veterinary prescribed product on the day of arrival.
 We can flea treat your cat on arrival with Advocate or Stronghold.
-If preferred, you can bring your veterinary prescribed product (Frontline, Bob Martin, Shirley’s ect are not accepted) with you and we will apply it on the date of arrival.
+If preferred, you can bring your veterinary prescribed product (Frontline, Bob Martin, Shirley’s etc are not accepted) with you and we will apply it on the date of arrival.
 This is to protect all cats against horrible biting fleas.

-Food: Should your cat be on a special diet or a prescription diet, please let us know in advance what your cat is eating.
+Should your cat be on a special diet or a prescription diet, please let us know in advance what your cat is eating.
 This will enable us to have it ready for your cats boarding.

-Medical problems/medication: Please ensure that you inform us of any medical conditions your cat has, and also any medications your cat will require whilst staying with us.
+Please ensure that you inform us of any medical conditions your cat has, and also any medications your cat will require whilst staying with us.
 Should your cat become ill during their stay, you have the peace of mind that they can be treated at our veterinary surgery adjacent to the cattery.
 We will contact you to update you should your cat become ill.
 Please leave the best contact details in case of an emergency on admission.

 We are happy for you to bring your cat’s toys and blankets to the cattery.
 We also provide a variety of scratching posts and toys for your cat to entertain themselves whilst boarding with us.